-This project is in collaboration with on Dr. Amanda Phipps (associate professor of epidemiology, University of Washington, and associate professor in the Public Health Sciences Division), Dr. Sam Minot (associate director of data science applications, Hutch Data Core) and Dr. Neelendu Dey (assistant professor in the Clinical Research Division).
+This project is in collaboration with Dr. Amanda Phipps (associate professor of epidemiology, University of Washington, and associate professor in the Public Health Sciences Division), Dr. Sam Minot (associate director of data science applications, Hutch Data Core) and Dr. Neelendu Dey (assistant professor in the Clinical Research Division).

 Ilias Moysidis obtained his Ph.D. in Statistics from Penn State University in 2021.
 Welcome, Ilias!

 I will be visiting Department of Statistics at Texas A&M University as Assistant Professor, during the academic year 2019-2020.